equalitie/ouinet/README.md

 commands using that configuration file, you must be in the directory where the file resides.

+If you want to create a client that seeds a static cache root (see below) from a directory in the host, check the instructions in `docker-compose.yml`.

 If you just plan to **run a single client** with the latest code on your computer, you should be fine with running the following command: